 Prostatitis is one of the most widespread urological complaints among men, causing pain and urinary problems due to prostate inflammation.
 At Associated Urologists of North Carolina, the team of board-certified urologists has considerable expertise in diagnosing prostatitis and prescribing the most effective treatment program.
-The practice has seven convenient locations in Apex, Cary, Clayton, Clinton, Dunn, Raleigh, and Wake Forest, North Carolina, ready to help find the cause of your prostatitis.
+The practice has seven convenient locations in Apex, Cary, Clayton, Dunn, Raleigh, and Wake Forest, North Carolina, ready to help find the cause of your prostatitis.
 Call the practice today.

 Prostatitis is a condition that causes inflammation of the prostate gland.